When That Boating Trip Turns Poisonous

 - The manufacturer/mechanic of the boat

 If you owned the boat in question, then the possible liable parties include:

 - A passenger

 Never assume that your injuries are the result of a simple, blameless accident.
 CO poisoning is a serious issue, one that costs hundreds of lives every year, and it could very well have cost your life.
 If you are suffering damages as a result of CO poisoning, then you deserve proper compensation.
-Call our firm, the Grant Law Office, at (404) 995-3955 or toll-free (866) 249-5513 to speak with top personal injury attorneys who can tell you how much your case is worth.
+Call our firm, the Grant Law Office, at (404) 995-3955 to speak with top personal injury attorneys who can tell you how much your case is worth.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,